 Newquay enjoys a giant-size reputation as the Surfing Capital of Great Britain.
-The Atlantic rollers that break across its wide, sandy beaches draw surfers from all over the world while the ebullient nightlife offers numerous outlets for any energy not burned up on the beaches.
+The Atlantic rollers that break across its wide, sandy beaches draw surfers from all over the world, while the busy nightlife offers numerous outlets for any energy not burned up on the beaches.

 But Newquay has not always been as big and brash.
 It started life in the Middle Ages as a humble fishing village named Towan Blystra (Cornish: Blown Sand-dunes) but took its first steps to fame and a new name when the Bishop of Exeter provided the funds to build a "new quay", hence the modern name.
 The coming of passenger trains in 1876 sparked the tourist explosion and today nine long, inviting beaches attract everyone from families with children to hikers who delight in bracing walks across the surrounding cliffs.
 There are good shopping, pleasant pubs and restaurants, many hotels and holiday parks, in fact, all you would expect from Cornwall's prime beaching resort.

-If you can tear yourself away from the sea and beaches, the Trenance Leisure Gardens offers pleasant walks, tennis courts and bowling greens, a boating lake, a miniature railway, a swimming pool and Newquay Zoo.
+If you can tear yourself away from the sea, the Trenance Leisure Gardens offers pleasant walks, tennis courts, bowling greens, boating lake, a miniature railway and Newquay Zoo.
 To the east of the town lies the peaceful river Gannel and the quaint village of Crantock with its ancient smugglers pub.
 The old harbour tucked away beneath a protective headland introduces a different Newquay.
 Here the boats of crab and lobster fishermen sit dreaming of the old days when great shoals of pilchards were hauled ashore on Newquay's beaches.

 High on the headland above the harbour stands the old Huer's Hut from which the obscure Cornish cry "Heva Heva" would send fishermen scurrying to their boats when a pilchard shoal was sighted out in the bay.
 Although there are few pilchards left in these waters today, the traditional Cornish Hevva Cake is still cooked and eaten by the local people.